On Convergence of the Inexact Rayleigh Quotient Iteration with the Lanczos Method Used for Solving Linear Systems: Introduction

-As byproducts, similar to those done in \cite{jia09,SimonciniRQI}, we establish lower bounds on the norms of approximate solutions $w_{k+1}$ of the linear systems obtained by the unpeconditioned Lanczos.
+As byproducts, similar to that done in \cite{jia09,SimonciniRQI}, we establish lower bounds on the norms of approximate solutions $w_{k+1}$ of the linear systems obtained by the unpeconditioned Lanczos.
 We show that $\|w_{k+1}\|$ is always $O(\frac{1}{\|r_k\|^2})$ no matter the inexact RQI with Lanczos converges cubically or quadratically.
 Therefore, it is distinctive that $\|w_{k+1}\|$ itself obtained by Lanczos cannot reveal the convergence behavior of the inexact RQI and cannot be used to design stopping criteria for inner iterations.
 Making use of these bounds, we present a simpler but weaker quadratic convergence result.
-Finally, as a global result, similar to that for the inexact RQI with MINRES \cite{SimonciniRQI}, we derive a relationship between $\|r_k\|$ and $\|r_{k+1}\|$, starting with an arbitrary vector instead of a reasonably good one.
+As a global result, similar to that for the inexact RQI with MINRES \cite{SimonciniRQI} where it is shown that outer residual norms $\|r_k\|$ do not decrease monotonically any more for an {\em arbitrary} starting vector, we derive a relationship between $\|r_k\|$ and $\|r_{k+1}\|$, starting with an arbitrary vector instead of a reasonably good one.
 We will see that, unlike the exact RQI, the inexact RQI with Lanczos loses the residual monotonic decreasing property for an arbitrary starting vector.
+Therefore, {\em for the convergence of the inexact RQI, it is only meaningful to speak of local rather than global convergence.
+That is, under the assumption that the current approximation has already a reasonable accuracy, one investigates how the next approximation better approaches the desired eigenvector.
+By convergence (rate), we always mean asymptotic convergence (rate)}.

-It appears \cite{freitagspence,freitag08b,xueelman} that it is beneficial to precondition each shifted inner linear system with a tuned preconditioner, which can be much more effective than a usual one.
-We study the convergence of the inexact RQI with a tuned preconditioned Lanczos and show that our main theory in the unpreconditioned case can be nontrivially extended to the tuned preconditioned case.
+We also extend our theory to the inexact RQI with a tuned preconditioned Lanczos method.
+This is a nontrivial task.
+We show that our main results in the unpreconditioned case can be extended to the tuned preconditioned case.

 The paper is organized as follows.
 In Section \ref{SecIRQI}, we review the inexact RQI and the new general convergence theory of \cite{jia09} on the inexact RQI.
 In Section~\ref{seclanczos}, we present convergence results on the inexact RQI with the unpreconditioned Lanczos Lanczos for solving inner linear systems.
 In Section~\ref{precondit}, we extend the theory to the inexact RQI with a tuned preconditioned Lanczos method for solving inner linear systems.
 We perform numerical experiments to confirm our results in Section~\ref{testlanczos}.
 Finally, we end up with some concluding remarks in Section~\ref{conc}.